 The cinema sustained roof damage in December 1940 when a German mine exploded behind the building.
 No one was seriously hurt, but a sales girl was blown out of the auditorium into the foyer!
 The cinema was closed for four months while repairs were carried out and it re-opened in early-April 1941.

 Southern and London Cinemas had been taken over by Oscar Deutsch’s Odeon Theatres in July 1937 and they had operated the cinema from opening.
 The Ambassador was re-named Odeon on 6th November 1944.
 It was closed by the Rank Organisation on 11th March 1961, the last films were Elvis Presley in "GI Blues" and Nyree Dawn Porter in "Identity Unknown".
 The building was converted into a Top Rank Bowl and operated as a bowling alley until it was closed in March 1969.

-The building had been sold to Safeway and was demolished to build a new Safeway supermarket.
+The building had been sold to Safeway and was demolished to build a new Safeway supermarket, now an Iceland supermarket.